NxPKG/khulnasoft-docs/content/cloudflare-one/policies/access/external-evaluation.md

 - To view a list of identity-based data fields, log in to your Access application and append `/cdn-cgi/access/get-identity` to the URL.
 For example, if `www.example.com` is behind Access, visit `https://www.example.com/cdn-cgi/access/get-identity`.
   {{</Aside>}}

-2. Deploy the Worker to Cloudflare's global network.
+2. Deploy the Worker to Khulnasoft's global network.

    ```sh
    $ npx wrangler deploy